This colossal cake is perfect for serving a big crowd, or just anyone who really loves pumpkin pie!

 Pumpkin Pie Recipe

 Can I tell you a secret about my recipe?
 It’s the one on the can.
 It’s perfect.
 Truly!
 And we all know there is no need to mess with perfection.
 Except, of course, on how we present that perfection!
-Sometimes I will use Pumpkin Pie Spice in place of the individual spices, but other then that this is my go-to recipe.
+Sometimes I will use my Homemade Pumpkin Pie Spice in place of the individual spices, but other than that this is my go-to recipe.

 Begin by making the pumpkin pies.
 I have tripled the classic recipe so that we can make our 3 layers of this cake.
 You should have about 12 cups of pumpkin filling, so be sure to use a big bowl when putting it together! 🙂